KaiGZLZ/toDoListWithLocalServer/README.md

 Once the folder has been downloaded, proceed to access to the folders and install all the corresponding libraries and dependencies in each of the folders separately since in theory they are different projects using ```npm install```

-##  Running the server *localServer*

-Once the libraries and dependencies are installed, proceed to go to the "localServer" folder, to start the server.💻

-Once there, proceed to start the server with using ```node index.js```, or in case you have the nodemon library installed, you can then use ```nodemon index.js```.
-But that last one is in case you want to make changes to the file, so they will update immediately

-And finally the server tasks will be active!! 🥳🥳

 ##  Running the server *localServerMongoDB*